altocodenl/tagaway/readme.md

    12. `rotate pivs`: invokes `post rotate`, using `State.selected`.
 In case the query is successful it invokes `query pivs`.
 In case of error, invokes `snackbar`.
 If it receives a second argument (which is a piv), it submits its id instead of `State.selected`.
    13. `delete pivs`: invokes `post delete`, using `State.selected`.
 In case the query is successful it invokes `query pivs true`.
 In case of error, invokes `snackbar`.
    14. `goto tag`: clears up `State.selection` and sets `State.query.tags` to the selected tag.
+   15. `scroll`:
-   15. `scroll`: only will perform actions if `State.page` is `pivs`.
-Will set `State.lastScroll` if it doesn't exist, or if `State.lastScroll` is older than 10ms.
-Depending on the height of the window, it will directly set the `visible` property of some chunks within `State.chunks`, without an event being fired.
-It will then fire the `change` event on both `State.chunks` and `State.selected`.
-Finally, it will `set State.query.fromDate` to the `date` (or `dateup` if `State.query.sort` is `upload`) of the first piv that's fully visible in the viewport.
+      - Only will perform actions if `State.page` is `pivs`.
+      - Will set `State.lastScroll` if it doesn't exist, or if `State.lastScroll` is older than 10ms.
+      - Depending on the height of the window, it will directly set the `DOMVisible` and `userVisible` properties of the chunks within `State.chunks`, without an event being fired.
+      - It will then fire the `change` event on both `State.chunks` and `State.selected`.
+      - It will `set State.query.fromDate` to the `date` (or `dateup` if `State.query.sort` is `upload`) of the first piv that's fully visible in the viewport.
+      - If a `to` parameter is passed, it will scroll to the Y position denoted by `to` after a timeout of 0ms.
    16. `download`: uses `State.selected`.
 Invokes `post download`.
 If unsuccessful, invokes `snackbar`.
    17. `stop propagation`: stops propagation of the `ev` passed as an argument.
    18. `update queryURL`: